What is QRYPTOS?

 Which payment methods are accepted?

-QRYPTOS only accepts cryptocurrency deposits, so if you want to trade fiat currency (such as Indonesian rupiah) for digital currency, you’ll need to look elsewhere.
+QRYPTOS only accepts cryptocurrency deposits, so if you want to trade fiat currency for digital currency, you’ll need to look elsewhere.

 To deposit funds into your account, click “Fund My Account” from your QRYPTOS dashboard, select your desired currency and then copy the relevant wallet address.

 How much will it cost me to use QRYPTOS?

 As mentioned above, QRYPTOS offers a unique fee structure for trades:

 - Maker fee: -0.075%

 In other words, for every market trade completed through the platform by a market maker, QRYPTOS pays the maker 50% of the fee collected from the taker.
 These negative fees are only a temporary move designed to generate liquidity, and it’s unclear what maker fees QRYPTOS will charge when this offer ends.

 QRYPTOS also doesn’t charge any registration, deposit or withdrawal fees; however, remember that if you’re depositing XRP into your account, you’ll need to pay a 20 XRP fee to activate your wallet address.

 How fast will my funds be available?